-Hereby the number 1 of the 14 legal food allergens in Europe: the peanut.
+Here we have the number 1 of the 14 regulated food allergens in Europe: the peanut.

-Who doesn't know him?
-The peanut, also called groundnut, monkey nut, groundnut or oil nut.
-The Dutch grew up with a peanut butter sandwich and we also like to eat a bowl of peanuts with drinks or tasty satay sauce.
+Who doesn't know it?
+The peanut, also known as groundnut, monkey nut, earthnut, or oil nut.
+Dutch people have grown up with peanut butter sandwiches, and we also enjoy a bowl of peanuts with drinks or tasty satay sauce often.

-On the other hand, the peanut is notorious as one of the products most people are allergic to in the world.
-The allergic reactions to peanut can also be very severe and can even lead to anaphylactic shock.
+On the other hand, peanuts are infamous as one of the most allergenic products in the world.
+Allergic reactions to peanuts can be severe and can even lead to an anaphylactic shock.

 What is a peanut?

-A peanut is often mistaken for a nut, but from a botanical point of view the peanut is actually a legume.
-The reason that peanuts are still counted among the nuts is because they are very similar in taste and composition.
+A peanut is often mistaken for a nut, but from a botanical perspective, it is a legume.
+The reason peanuts are still classified as nuts is because they closely resemble nuts in taste and composition.

 Where does the peanut grow?

-The peanut plant originates from South America and peanuts in the Netherlands mainly come from China, Argentina and the US.
-We are therefore very proud that we have grown first peanuts in collaboration with farmer Anniek!
+The peanut plant originates from South America, and peanuts in the Netherlands mainly come from China, Argentina, and the US.

 Nutritional value of peanut

-This means that peanuts fit in a healthy diet.
-The advice for adults is to eat at least 15 grams of unsalted nuts (including peanuts) per day .
-In the Netherlands we eat an average of 3 grams, so that could be better!
+This makes peanuts a great addition to a healthy diet.
+The recommended daily intake for adults is at least 15 grams of unsalted nuts (including peanuts).
+In the Netherlands, we consume an average of 3 grams, so there's room for improvement!

 Number 1 food allergen

-The peanut is number 1 on the food allergen list in Europe and responsible for 20-25% of all food allergies.
-In addition, the number of people with a peanut allergy has doubled in the past 10 years.
+However, peanuts also top the list of food allergens in Europe, responsible for 20-25% of all food allergies.
+Additionally, the number of people with a peanut allergy has doubled over the past 10 years.

 Peanut Allergy in Children

-2% of children in Western countries are allergic to peanuts and unfortunately only 20% outgrow a peanut allergy.
-That is why it is so important to give this allergen on time to reduce the chance of an allergy!
+2% of children in Western countries are allergic to peanuts, and unfortunately, only 20% outgrow their peanut allergy.
+That's why it's crucial to introduce this allergen early to reduce the risk of an allergy!

 Cross reactions with peanut

-- 5% risk of allergy to other legumes (peas, lentils, beans, soy, lupine)
+- 5% risk of allergy to other legumes (peas, lentils, beans, soybeans, lupin)

-- 7% risk of allergy for nuts (walnuts, hazelnuts, almonds, cashews)
+- 7% risk of allergy to nuts (walnuts, hazelnuts, almonds, cashews)

 What does a label say if it has peanut in it?